 - Salt & Pepper, to taste

-Take a pan, preferably cast-iron, and put it on medium-high heat.
+- Take a pan, preferably cast-iron, and put it on medium-high heat.
 If you’re using chorizo sausages rather than just the ground meat, slice open the casings and scrape out the filling while the pan heats up.
 Once the pan is nice and hot, add a splash of olive oil and throw in the ground meat.

-While the chorizo is cooking, mash together the beans and avocado with the lime juice and season to taste.
+- While the chorizo is cooking, mash together the beans and avocado with the lime juice and season to taste.
 It doesn’t have to be a smooth paste, a rough mashing with a fork will do just fine.

-Once the chorizo is cooked, remove it from the pan and keep warm.
+- Once the chorizo is cooked, remove it from the pan and keep warm.
 If the pan is dry, add a little more olive oil.
 Turn down the heat to medium, season the sliced pork with salt and pepper, and add to the pan to warm through.
 Once the pork is heated, remove it and turn off the heat.
 Place the buns in the pan, sliced side down while the pan is still hot, move them around to soak up any residual oil.
 Leave them in the pan to keep warm until ready to serve.

-Heat another pan on medium heat, and once hot, add the cheese in four separate portions straight into the pan.
+- Heat another pan on medium heat, and once hot, add the cheese in four separate portions straight into the pan.
 Let it slowly melt into small piles.
 Top the cheese with the cooked chorizo and sliced pork, and remove the pan from heat.

-Take the toasted buns, spread the mashed bean mixture on both sides, and place two slices of tomato on the bottom half.
+- Take the toasted buns, spread the mashed bean mixture on both sides, and place two slices of tomato on the bottom half.
 Using a spatula, lift the melted cheese and meat mixture and place it on top of the tomatoes.
 Throw on as many spiced pickles as you’d like, close up the bun, and indulge without shame.